zmlka/atrap/_static_pages/curriculum.markdown

 1. Except in struggle, there is no more beauty.
     * And so we come across the first of many «radical» groups.
-    * We look at **Constructivism** for both its significance at the time, and its lastig staypower with its ability to influence genrations of architects.
+    * We look at **Constructivism** for both its significance at the time, and its lasting staypower with its ability to influence generations of architects.
 But what is the reality of the thoughts behind the fancy visuals?
 1. Many faces